Women's Summer Cycling Program

 I have children and do not have options for childcare.
 Will you be offering childcare at this program?

-Although we do not officially offer childcare, if this is a barrier to you joining the program, we may be able to arrange for a qualified volunteer to do some childminding at the Trout Lake Playground during the program.
+We are hoping that the lack of childcare isn't a barrier to you joining the program.
+If it is, we are hoping to arrange for a qualified volunteer to do some childminding at the nearby Trout Lake Playground during the program.

 Do I have to attend all six sessions?

 Due to the community-minded nature of the program, we strongly advise that you only sign up for the program if you intend to attend all six sessions.
-Life can throw you curveballs, of course, so if something happens and you cannot attend one or two sessions, please just make sure to inform us at streetwise@bikehub.ca
+Life can throw you curveballs, of course, so if something happens and you cannot attend one or two sessions, please make sure to inform us at streetwise@bikehub.ca or your instructor during the program.

 If you have any more questions, please contact streetwise@bikehub.ca